kubakos/forward-kinematics/README.md

 # Forward Kinematics

-3D visualization of coordinate-frame linkages connected by Denavit-Hartenberg parameters.
+3D visualization of coordinate frame linkages connected by Denavit-Hartenberg parameters.

 To start, type `python3 plotter.py` in bash.